 Material covered in the first year is reviewed along with additional grammar, vocabulary, and idioms.
-Students learn the passé composé and, time-permitting, imparfait tenses and begin work on narrating in the past.
+Students learn the passé composé verb tense and begin work on narrating in the past.
 Emphasis is placed upon strengthening and advancing the four major skills of language study-listening, speaking, reading, and writing-while familiarizing students with the culture and traditions of French-speaking people.